Divyanshi0016/aurix-vscode-extension/README.md

 # AURIX VS Code Extension

-Scaffold for the "IDE & Integration Engineer" role, updated to match the **VS Code Extension Integration Roadmap** exactly (upload field names, status values, project_id requirement).
+Scaffold for the "IDE & Integration Engineer" role.

 ## Connecting to real backend